 Frame your e-mail to address a pain point

-As a marketer, your job is to present products and services that your audience already wants, but only needs some guidance.
+As a marketer, your job is to present products and services that your audience already wants.
 And people want things for reasons, no matter how silly the reason is, it's still a reason.

 Your job is to then identify that reason and then connect the product/service to the reason.
 This is all about addressing pain points to encourage your readers into converted customers.
 They need to understand what you're presenting to them is able to address their reason.